CortexFoundation/cvm-runtime/docs/mrt/form.md

 1. Only 2-D case is considered
 2.  `avg` pooling will be rewritten into `Convolution` or `broadcast_mul`
-3. Only `max` pooling will be considered.
+3. Only `max` pooling will be considered

 **Inputs**